 including Romaine Lettuce, Sweet Potato & Wild Horseradish, which is our snails main diet.

-We usually do the essentials... reading, writing, science or maths for a short while most days, and the rest of the time
+We usually do the essentials... reading, writing or maths for a short while 2 or 3 times a week, and the rest of the time

 the kids are free to learn about whatever interests them - they suggest a topic & we do it...

-Bushcraft / survival skills - foraging, campfire cooking, den building, firelighting, knife skills, first aid & herbal medicine.
+Bushcraft / survival skills - foraging, campfire cooking, den building, firelighting, knife skills / whittling, first aid & herbal medicine.